-All financial assets not classified as measured at amortized cost or fair value through other comprehensive income as described above are measured at fair value through profit or loss.
+All financial assets not classified as measured at amortized cost or FVOCI as described above are measured at FVPL.
 These assets are subsequently measured at fair value and changes therein, including any interest or dividend income, are recognized in profit or loss.
-The Company currently classifies its money market funds and non-hedge derivative financial assets as financial assets measured at fair value through profit or loss.
+The Company currently classifies its money market funds and non-hedge derivative financial assets as financial assets measured at FVPL.